+- a.
+The administration process and legislation

 - b.
 Executor appointment and duties

 - c.
 Methods of liquidation

 - d.
 The liquidation and distribution account

 - e.
 Estate duty

 - f.
 Drafting of the executor's account

 Aspects of the law of succession 801 (ASC 801)